nhanduongha/Sales-Analysis/README.md

-# Sales-Analysis
-A project using Power BI to analyse the sales & returns for period 2018-2021.
+Developed an interactive Power BI dashboard to analyze sales and returns data, providing visibility into key financial metrics such as Net Sales, Return Rate, and product-level profitability.
+Applied data modeling, DAX, and visualization techniques to support performance tracking and variance analysis.
+This project reflects core skills in transforming raw data into actionable insights for strategic decision-making.